 The Degradation Problem

 Consider stacking more layers onto a network that already works.
-Intuitively:
+You'd expect:

-- Additional layers could learn identity mappings if not needed
+- Extra layers could just learn identity mappings if they aren't needed

-- Performance should improve (or at least not degrade)
+- Performance should at least stay the same

-- Degradation: Training accuracy decreases with depth beyond ~20 layers
+- Degradation: Training accuracy drops past ~20 layers

-- Vanishing gradients: Gradients diminish through many multiplicative layers
+- Vanishing gradients: Gradients shrink through many multiplicative layers

 - Optimization difficulty: The loss landscape becomes harder to navigate